State Street Mural Project

-PBS Wisconsin documented the murals and street art along the 100 to 400 blocks of State Street — and the cross streets of Fairchild and Henry Streets — using a 360° camera.
-These come together in a virtual gallery to showcase the extraordinary talents of the artists and share their stirring, evocative calls for justice with a wide audience.
+PBS Wisconsin documented many of the murals and street art along the 100 to 400 blocks of State Street — and the cross streets of Fairchild and Henry Streets — using a 360° camera.
+These come together in a virtual gallery above to showcase the extraordinary talents of the artists and share their stirring, evocative calls for justice with a wide audience.

 We hope digital preservation of this important piece of Wisconsin’s protest history (and present) calls attention to local BIPOC visual voices.
 We further hope it engages viewers in thoughtful discussion about the role of public art as a form of resistance, as well as in nuanced debate over how a society should situate the value of human dignity relative to the value of property.